mastodon/documentation/content/en/admin/migrating.md

 At a high level, you’ll need to copy over the following:

 * The `~/live/public/system` directory, which contains user-uploaded images and videos (if using S3, you don’t need this)
-* The Postgres database (using [pg_dump](https://www.postgresql.org/docs/9.1/static/backup-dump.html))
+* The PostgreSQL database (using [pg_dump](https://www.postgresql.org/docs/9.1/static/backup-dump.html))
 * The `~/live/.env.production` file, which contains server config and secrets

 Less crucially, you’ll probably also want to copy the following for convenience:

 * The nginx config (under `/etc/nginx/sites-available/default`)
 * The systemd config files (`/etc/systemd/system/mastodon-*.service`), which may contain your server tweaks and customizations
-* The pgbouncer configuration under `/etc/pgbouncer` (if you’re using it)
+* The PgBouncer configuration under `/etc/pgbouncer` (if you’re using it)

-### Dump and load Postgres {#dump-and-load-postgres}
+### Dump and load PostgreSQL {#dump-and-load-postgresql}

-Instead of running `mastodon:setup`, we’re going to create an empty Postgres database using the `template0` database (which is useful when restoring a Postgres dump, [as described in the pg_dump documentation](https://www.postgresql.org/docs/9.1/static/backup-dump.html#BACKUP-DUMP-RESTORE)).
+Instead of running `mastodon:setup`, we’re going to create an empty PostgreSQL database using the `template0` database (which is useful when restoring a PostgreSQL dump, [as described in the pg_dump documentation](https://www.postgresql.org/docs/9.1/static/backup-dump.html#BACKUP-DUMP-RESTORE)).

 Run this as the `mastodon` user on your old system: